Skip to content

 Insights

-Dylan Karaitiana 1 Apr 2026 4 min read
+Dylan Karaitiana Dylan Karaitiana 1 Apr 2026 4 min read

 The mechanics of the misalignment

 A retainer is “X hours per month for Y dollars.”
 The agency books the revenue regardless of what gets delivered.
 The operator gets capacity, not outcome.
-Both sides have to actively manage to keep the work directed at the metric, and most of the time they don’t.
+Both sides have to actively manage to keep the work directed at the metric, & most of the time they don’t.

 We’ve all worked with clients who got there.
-The problem isn’t that anyone was acting in bad faith — the structure incentivises it.
+The problem isn’t that anyone was acting in bad faith — the structure rewards it.
 Hours billed is the unit; when hours are the unit, work expands to fill them.

 What we sell instead